Several positions available spanning Glacier-Ice/Ocean Interactions

 Responsibilities:

 The successful applicant will lead specific components of larger research projects; collaborate to design field data collection strategies (there is likely opportunity participate in field work**); process, analyze, and archive data; communicate research findings; prepare research manuscripts for peer-reviewed journal publications; present research at scientific conferences and public outreach events; develop and assist with writing grant proposals; assist in the training of undergraduate and graduate students in thesis or dissertation preparation, research methods, and computational/mathematical methods; and collaborate with other members of the OSU team and the international project teams.
-Up to 15% of the time may be used for professional development activities.
+As a postdoctoral fellow, OSU allows up to 15% of the time for professional development activities.

 Required Qualifications: